rachoran/EnterpriseAppStore/README.md

 Enterprise App Store
 ==================

+We are looking for alpha testers!!!!
+HELP US DEBUG THE FEATUREAS AND FUNCTIONALITY!!!!

 To host iOS and Android apps (will be adding Windows 8 phone, desktop and tablet soon!).
 Please remember, this is a development version only!!!!!!